matomo-org/matomo/tests/README.md

 ## JavaScript Tests

-piwik.js is unit tested and you can run the Javascript tests at: /piwik/tests/javascript/
+piwik.js is unit tested and you can run the Javascript tests at: /matomo/tests/javascript/

 ## Testing Data

-See [tests/README.testing-data.md](https://github.com/matomo-org/matomo/blob/master/tests/README.testing-data.md) to import testing data in Piwik.
+See [tests/README.testing-data.md](https://github.com/matomo-org/matomo/blob/master/tests/README.testing-data.md) to import testing data in Matomo.

 ## UI Screenshots Tests